silentfuzzle/Cue-Masher/README.md

 * Needs ability to fade sound effects and music rather than hard stopping them.
 * Needs ability to raise or lower sound volume per sound.
 * Needs ability to loop a sound.
-* Needs ability to restart a long sound effect or music from the beginning.
 * Needs ability to play sounds of different file types.
 * Needs ability to accept keyboards with different key configurations.
 * Needs to display buttons in a layout so that buttons are always aligned.